andrewmatlock/Indux/docs/docs/plugins/markdown.md

 </x-code-group>

-This approach is ideal for blogs, documentation, or any content managed through collections where you store markdown file paths rather than large text blocks.
-To make loading contingent on a URL route (e.g. `.../blog/burn-book`), use the `route()` function:
+This approach is ideal for blogs, articles, or any content managed through data sources that can leverage markdown files rather than large text blocks.
+It's also possible to make loading contingent on a URL route (e.g. `.../blog/burn-book`), use the `route()` function:

 <x-code-group copy>